temporalio/cli/temporalcli/commandsmd/commands.md

 Remove a presets environment entirely _or_ remove a key-value pair within an environment.
-If you don't specify an environment (with `--env` or by setting the `TEMPORAL_ENV` variable), this command updates the default
+If you don't specify an environment (with `--env` or by setting the `TEMPORAL_ENV` variable), this command updates the "default"
 environment:

 ```